-- Serving as a PALS mentor - Presenting Food For America Programs - Working as a departmental assistant (typing up tests, producing handouts, supporting instructional activities, etc.) - Helping train a CDE team (some advisors use student leaders with Jr. Teams, or to run practices in teachers absence, etc.) - Helping fellow students with Proficiency, Degree or Scholarship applications (outside of class time) - Extension Education type activities (Serving as a youth 4-H leader training younger members, presenting educational programs to community) - Teaching assistant were they actually teach other students (leadership programs would be most common, but could do some technical agriculture, some FFA officer activities would probably fit with the intent here) - Job shadowing an ag. teacher outside of their own class time (would be even better if they could spend a day shadowing a teacher other than their own) - Attending University workshops on Ag Ed if any are offered - Ordering needed instructional materials and consumables for their ag. department (outside of class time)
+- Serving as a PALS mentor - Presenting Food For America Programs Presenter, Organizer, Coordinator, etc. - Working as a departmental assistant (preparing class materials and labs, producing handouts, supporting instructional activities, assisting in the classroom greenhouse directly working with students to assist the advisor and teach students, etc.) - Helping train a CDE team (some advisors use student leaders with Jr. Teams, or to run practices in teacher's absence, etc.) - Helping fellow students with Proficiency, Degree or Scholarship applications (outside of class time) - Extension Education type activities (Serving as a youth 4-H leader training younger members, presenting educational programs to community) - Teaching assistant were they actually teach other students (leadership programs would be most common, but could do some technical agriculture, some FFA officer activities would probably fit with the intent here)

+- Job shadowing an ag. teacher outside of their own class time (would be even better if they could spend a day shadowing a teacher other than their own) - Attending University workshops on Ag Ed if any are offered - Ordering needed instructional materials and consumables for their ag. department (outside of class time)

-Again, this is not a complete list, however, these examples will give you an idea of the higher level activities students are expected to perform for recognition in the area of Agricultural Education.
+Again, this is not a complete list, however, these examples will give you an idea of the higher-level activities students are expected to perform for recognition in the area of Agricultural Education.

 The important thing to remember is that the student should count hours on activities related to instructional duties.
-We know some have an impression that FFA is agricultural education so they should count all their hours but the student really should be engaged in learning or practicing instruction.
+We know some have an impression that FFA is agricultural education so they should count all their hours, but the student really should be engaged in learning or practicing instruction.